-Elective courses must be taken for a letter grade, with the exception of EPI 650 (which is P/NP only).
+Elective courses must be taken for a letter grade, with the exception of EPI 650 (P/F only).
 Students are encouraged to plan ahead and to familiarize themselves with course offerings listed on-line in the SPH course catalog.
-Generally, any 600-level course offered in the SPH can be used to satisfy the 'Other Elective Credit' requirement, with the exception of dissertation or independent study courses required by other programs (e.g. HSPM 603).
-Since course offerings change from year to year, please consult the most current Year Long Planning Schedule on the SPH Course Directory and Schedules website.
-Students taking EPI 650, Mentored Epidemiology Research, may apply the first 6 credits toward the Epidemiology Methods Elective.
-More than 6 credits of EPI 650 may be taken, but only the first 6 credits may apply to the Methods elective.

 In selecting elective courses, please heed the limit on 500-level or master's level course credits that can be used to fulfill degree requirements for the PhD in Epidemiology.
-Elective course selections with the SPH that are not listed in the tables below require approval of the student's faculty advisor and the Program Director/Coordinator (contact via email).
+Elective selections outside the SPH require approval of the course instructor and must be approved by the student's faculty advisor and the Program Director.
+Students requesting to enroll in courses outside the SPH should allow several weeks to obtain relevant approvals.
+The Graduate Registration Specialist